“When I sell my body for money I am shameless, but when they sell their country for cash they become MPs”

 She is adamant that sympathy is not what she is looking for, the choices she has made now ensure that her daughter and her siblings will not have to walk this path.
 She is able to look at the bright side and almost appreciate the experiences she has had which due to her social status would have otherwise been impossible.
 Her only regret is the lack of respect given to sex workers, not only by individuals but by the laws of the country.

-In her eyes the solution is simple – follow in the footsteps of countries like Germany and the Netherlands and legalise prostitution.
+In her eyes the solution is simple – follow in the footsteps of countries like Germany and the Netherlands and legalise sex work.
 Provide sex workers with rights and laws to protect them and even ask them to pay taxes.
 “Instead of fighting it the government should accept it, use it to their advantage and make it safer for all concerned.
 For as long as sex is a human instinct, these services will be required and provided for, it is after all the oldest profession.
 As citizens of this country we have human rights too.”

 “A childhood friend, he began beating me and left before she was born.
 Yes, you see even we fall in love and get our hearts and bones broken, even our pretty eyes shed tears.
 Give your readers a shock, tell them us Jezebels, the malayas they love to hate are also human!”